What is data deduplication?

 In target-based dedupe, backups are transmitted across a network to disk-based hardware in a remote location.
-Using deduplication targets increases costs, although it generally provides a performance advantage compared to source dedupe, particularly for petabyte-scale data sets.
+This deduplication increases costs, although it generally provides a performance advantage compared to source dedupe, particularly for petabyte-scale data sets.

 Techniques to deduplicate data

-There are two main methods used to deduplicate redundant data: inline and post-processing deduplication.
-Your backup environment will dictate which method you use.
+There are two main methods to deduplicate redundant data: inline and post-processing deduplication.
+The backup environment will dictate the method.

-Inline deduplication analyzes data as it is ingested in a backup system.
+Inline deduplication analyzes data as a backup system ingests it.
 Redundancies are removed as the data is written to backup storage.
-Inline dedupe requires less backup storage, but can cause bottlenecks.
-Storage array vendors recommend that their inline data deduplication tools be turned off for high-performance primary storage.
+Inline dedupe requires less backup storage but can cause bottlenecks.
+Storage array vendors recommend that users turn off their inline data deduplication tools for high-performance primary storage.

 File-level vs. block-level deduplication

 File-level data deduplication compares a file to be backed up or archived with copies that are already stored.
 This is done by checking its attributes against an index.
 If the file is unique, it is stored and the index is updated; if not, only a pointer to the existing file is stored.
-The result is that only one instance of the file is saved, and subsequent copies are replaced with a stub that points to the original file.
+The result is only one instance of the file being saved.
+Subsequent copies are replaced with a stub that points to the original file.

 Block-level deduplication looks within a file and saves unique iterations of each block.
 All the blocks are broken into chunks with the same fixed length.
 Each chunk of data is processed using a hash algorithm, such as MD5 or SHA-1.

 This process generates a unique number for each piece, which is then stored in an index.
 If a file is updated, only the changed data is saved, even if only a few bytes of the document or presentation have changed.
 The changes don't constitute an entirely new file.
-This behavior makes block deduplication far more efficient.
-However, block deduplication takes more processing power and uses a much larger index to track the individual pieces.
+This behavior makes block deduplication more efficient than file deduplication.
+However, block deduplication takes more processing power and uses a larger index to track the individual pieces.

-Variable-length deduplication is an alternative that breaks a file system into chunks of various sizes, allowing the deduplication effort to achieve better data reduction ratios than fixed-length blocks.
-The downsides are that it also produces more metadata and tends to be slower.
+Variable-length deduplication is an alternative that breaks a file system into chunks of various sizes, letting the deduplication effort achieve better data reduction ratios than fixed-length blocks.
+However, it also produces more metadata and runs slower.

 Data deduplication vs. compression vs. thin provisioning

-Thin provisioning optimizes how capacity is utilized in a storage area network.
-Conversely, erasure coding is a method of data protection that breaks data into fragments and encodes each fragment with redundant data pieces to help reconstruct corrupted data sets.
+Thin provisioning optimizes how a storage area network uses capacity.
+Conversely, erasure coding is a method of data protection that breaks data into fragments and encodes each fragment with redundant data pieces to reconstruct corrupted data sets.